-Each new CIS / MABS Company has signed a Service Level Agreement with the Citizens Information Board which sets out the conditions upon which they receive funding.
+Following the restructuring process of the CIS and MABS companies, each new CIS / MABS Company has signed a Service Level Agreement with the Citizens Information Board which sets out the conditions upon which they receive funding.
 Financial Controls procedures have also been developed by the Citizens Information Board and are included as part of the Service Level Agreements.
 A requirement of the Financial Controls procedures is for CIS and MABS services to provide a full set of audited accounts to the Citizens Information Board.

-Statement on Internal Control For the year ended 31 December 2018
+Statement on Internal Control For the year ended 31 December 2019